Home for the Holidays: Christmas Fudge

 Ordinarily that would have gotten him punched, but none of the men even groaned at the idea.
 They were thinking about their own plans for this much needed break, and Jay knew that, sadly, some were wondering whether they should even bother to contact their families.

 "They’ll quiz me to no end," Jay went on. "'Specially the boys.
 I’ll answer as honest as I can, but carefully–I usually have to do a little fudging since they don’t know what our missions entail.
-When they start with their questions, though, I'll first find my mom to tell her I love her again.
+When they start with their questions, though, I'll find my mom first to tell her I love her again.

 "I'll give her another hug while trying to make her think I just want more of her Christmas fudge.
 If I don't look her in the eyes she might not know what I'm up to, but on the other hand, somehow she knows what I don't tell her."